abdelrazek-alaa/udacity-javascript-nd-weather-journal-app/readme.md

 # Weather-Journal App Project

-This project is required to complete the Web Development Professional Nanodegree Certificate
+This project is required to complete the Web Development Professional Nanodegree Certificate.

+asynchronous web app that uses Web API and user data to dynamically update the UI in a Weather Journal application.

 ## Overview